-- Use improvisation and creative movement techniques to explore movement qualities. - Understand and participate in advanced level dance auditions. - Understand and participate in advanced level dance performances. - Participate in the promotion of performances. - Understand, speak, and write about the technical aspects of a performance. - Understand, speak and write about enhancing a dance performance through costuming, scenery, props, and set design. - Produce and perform in their own student production concert. - Identify the required code of conduct for a dance rehearsal including the expected level of participation. - Identify the role of the understudy and demonstrate that role if necessary. - Identify the creative process of the choreographer and also be able to express verbally or in writing what ideas/inspirations are behind each piece. - Identify appropriate costumes for choreographic works and then participate fully in the costuming process. - Identify the technical components of a theatrical production. - Demonstrate knowledge of a technical production through participation in technical and spacing rehearsals. - Demonstrate knowledge of all aspects of dance by participating in a full-scale dance concert.
+- Understand and participate in advanced level dance auditions. - Understand and participate in advanced level dance performances. - Understand, speak and write about the audition, rehearsal, and performance processes. - Participate in promotion of performances. - Understand, speak, and write about the technical aspects of a performance. - Understand, speak and write about the technical aspects of a performance. - Understand, speak and write about enhancing a dance performance through costuming, scenery, props and set design. - Identify the required code of conduct for a dance rehearsal including the expected level of participation. - Identify the role of the understudy and demonstrate that role if necessary. - Identify the creative process of the choreographer and also be able to express verbally or in writing what ideas/inspiration are behind each piece. - Identify appropriate costumes for choreographic works and then participate fully in the costuming process. - Identify the technical components of a theatrical production. - Demonstrate knowledge of the technical production through participation in technical and spacing rehearsals. - Demonstrate knowledge of all aspects of dance performance by participating in a fullscale dance concert.

+- Demonstration of technical proficiency in the professional levels of Ballet, Modern, and Jazz techniques.

+- Performance based assessments.

+- Vocabulary tests.

+- Written assignments.

+- Performance of solo project.

-- Performance based assessments. - Daily performance in class and in rehearsals. - Performance in the annual Dance Concert, Assembly, Dance Production Concert and multiple community and school events.
+- Performance in the annual Dance Concert, Assembly, and multiple community outreach events.

-- Lectures and demonstrations. - Distribution/Discussion of Dance Concert information, Dance Production Concert information, and performance contracts. - Participation in vocabulary review. - Participation in technical exercises and movement sequences of advanced Level Ballet, Jazz, and Modern Dance. - Participation in creative movement and improvisational exercises. - Demonstration of proper body alignment. - Demonstration of relationships between music (rhythms, tempos, and dynamics) and dance. - Demonstration of the characteristics and aesthetics of Ballet, Jazz, and Modern Dance. - Presentations of advanced level choreography executed with proper technique and body alignment.
+- Discussion and distribution of Dance Concert information and contracts. - Discussion of course introduction and expectations. - Discussion and distribution of vocabulary review materials. - Participation in technical exercises of professional level Ballet, Jazz, and Modern Dance. - Participation in Lyrical and Contemporary style movement exercises. - Demonstration of proper body alignment. - Demonstration of relationships between music (rhythms, tempos, and dynamics) and dance performance.

+- Demonstration of the characteristics and aesthetics of Ballet, Jazz, and Modern Dance. - Presentations and performances of professional level choreography executed with proper technique and body alignment.